slic3r/Slic3r-Manual/src/first-print/working-with-models.md

 Model Formats
 -------------

 Slic3r accepts the following file types.
+A more detailed description of the formats is given in the Topics section.

 -   STereoLithography (STL) files can come from a wide variety of sources and are now a de facto standard in 3D printing.
 The files